 - Now click the Update QB Stock from iPoint button

 - Fill in all your details (for more on these options, click here.)

 - Make sure QuickBooks is in Single User Mode

 iPoint is now going to check every inventory item in your database and compare it with the QuickBooks inventory counts.
 If any QB inventory levels do not match, iPoint will push an adjustment to the COGS account you referenced in step 7 above.

 Once this sync is complete, QuickBooks will reflect the accurate inventory counts, including things that someone adjusted in iPoint without an invoice or purchase order receipt.

-- 3. What’s the difference between the Product Manager and the Product Request Manager?
+- 3. What’s the difference between the Product Manager and the Purchase Request Manager?

 Both Product Manager and Product Request Manager have a list of items that can be selected and placed on a purchase order.
 However, they both function very differently.

 The main difference is the Product Manager lives on a Sales Order and only has items from that Sales Order.
 The Product Request Manager lives inside the Inventory Module and works as a dashboard, and only has items that have been requested from various places in iPoint.